 I have been lecturer at the University of Hamburg (1983-85); editor and editorial director at Aschehoug Publishing House, Oslo (1985-93); assistant professor, associate professor and full professor at the University of Agder (1993 to present).

-Most read article in Ibsen Studies
+I have written the most read article in Ibsen Studies:

 What Did Nora Do?
 Thinking Gender with A Doll's House.